hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 I'm sharing these motivations upfront because, if these same ideas appeal to you, then there's a good chance it will be worth your while to read a bit further.
 On the other hand, if you have different sorts of interests, then it's probably best to just stop now and move on.

-<h2 id="the-notenik-application">The Notenik Application</h2>
+## The Notenik Application

 The Notenik App looks something like this.

 ![Notenik Screenshot](http://www.powersurgepub.com/screenshots/notenik.png "Notenik Screenshot")

-Notenik software is written in [Java](http://www.java.net) using the [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/).
-Source can be found on [GitHub](https://github.com/hbowie/notenik2).
+This version of Notenik is written in [Swift](https://swift.org) using the [Xcode IDE](https://developer.apple.com/xcode/.
+Source can be found on [GitHub](https://github.com/hbowie/notenik-swift).
 Executables can be downloaded in either of two forms.
 The first is packaged as a typical Mac Application, and can only be run on macOS (formerly known as OS X).
 The second contains a folder full of jar files, and can be run on Windows and on Linux, as well as on macOS.
 Double-click on the 'notenik2.jar' file to launch the application when using this second form.

 Although the Notenik application can be run on other platforms, my preference is for the Mac, and so the instructions that follow will primarily focus on the Mac user interface.
 Users on other platforms should be able to easily adjust, where necessary, for their systems.